-There were 1,631 motorcycle accidents in the City of Sacramento from January 1, 2008, till December 31, 2017 (latest stats available).
+There were 1,631 motorcycle accidents in Sacramento from January 1, 2008, till December 31, 2017 (latest stats available).
 Most fatal motorcycle accidents occur on weekends between 3 pm and midnight.

 Recent data shows that motorcyclists are about 28 times more likely than car occupants to die in a motor vehicle accident.
 Motorcyclists are overrepresented in traffic-related deaths, accounting for 14-percent while only representing 3-percent of registered motor vehicles.What Percentage of Motorcycle Accidents Result in Fatal Injuries?

 According to the National Highway Traffic Safety Administration (NHTSA), 5,286 motorcyclists were killed in traffic accidents in 2016.
 Of the 5,286 killed, 94 percent were riders, while 6 percent were passengers.